RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

 This year started off a little tougher than the last 3 years, but there were still several easy ones.
-There was some foreshadowing in the early puzzles (e.g between days 5 and 16, days 8 and 20, and days 10 and 18).
+There was some foreshadowing in the early puzzles (e.g between days 5 and 16, days 8 and 20, days 10 and 18, and days 9 and 21).

 Some puzzles required, or were much easier with, prior knowledge of algorithms (days 12, 14 and 17) or mathematics (days 10 and 18).